Skip to Main Content

 • The most recent quarter’s GAAP earnings as well as the sum of the previous four quarters’ GAAP earnings should be positive.

 The S&P 500 index is weighted based on the market value of the companies in the index, which means the most valuable companies account for the largest percentage of the index.
-As of June 2024, Microsoft, Apple and Nvidia accounted for more than 20 percent of the S&P 500.
+As of March 2025, Microsoft, Apple and Nvidia accounted for about 20 percent of the S&P 500.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.